 Pickering Nuclear Generating Station

-On September 19, 2016, Ontario Power Generation (OPG) announced the start of an Operational Safety and Review Team (OSART) mission led by the International Atomic Energy Agency (IAEA).
+On October 6, 2016, Ontario Power Generation (OPG) concluded an Operational Safety and Review Team (OSART) mission led by the International Atomic Energy Agency (IAEA).

 Ontario Power Generation (OPG) owns and is licensed to operate the Pickering Nuclear Generating Station, located in the municipality of Pickering on the north shore of Lake Ontario.
 OPG also operates a nuclear waste management facility at the station.
 The CNSC has full-time staff onsite who perform inspections to evaluate operations and to verify compliance with regulatory requirements and licence conditions.